 So – how do you use B2B Intent Data in 2019?

-Companies that don’t use intent data are limiting their response to data from their own website, while their potential buyer has likely been trying to solve a pain point for weeks.
+Companies that don’t use predictive data are limiting their response to data from their own website, while their potential buyer has likely been trying to solve a pain point for weeks.

 There are three main use cases for sales and marketing teams using Intent Data in 2019:

-1. Identify early buyer interest: Intent data helps identify which companies are actively researching your solution – before they fill out a form on your site or engage with your sales or marketing teams.
+1. Identify early buyer interest: Purchase intent signals helps identify which companies are actively researching your solution – before they fill out a form on your site or engage with your sales or marketing teams.

-2. Lead scoring and prioritizing accounts: Use Intent data to weight your lead scoring model: Give priority to companies that actively demonstrate interest and purchase intent – before they initiate the buying process with a competitor.
+2. Lead scoring and prioritizing accounts: Use predictive purchase data to weight your lead scoring model: Give priority to companies that actively demonstrate interest and purchase intent – before they initiate the buying process with a competitor.

 3. Analyze and retain customers: Get real-time visibility into which customers are researching topics and solutions.
 Insight like this into existing customers makes it possible to upsell proactively, as well as identify pain points – before you’re blindsided by customers who failed to renew or bought an offering from a competitor they didn’t know you had.